samoseley/ecs171projectspeeddating/README.md

 ### **Data Exploration**
 The columns we are focusing on are: percieved interest, sharedinterestso, sharedinterestpartner, interestscorrelate, attractive, sincere, intelligence, funny, and ambition.
 Of these columns, the ones relating to assessing oneself are skewed low as a result of people overvaluing themselves we will normalize features and drop columns to evaluate our hypotheses.

+We displayed a correlation heatmap on our chosen columns: https://colab.research.google.com/drive/1u627U9eaXVYpmNcxioSJax0oVLrmV6P7#scrollTo=AuGS2nfzbDHy&line=1&uniqifier=1

+Most notably, there appears to be a positive correlation between a person's ranking of their own qualities.

 ### **Model 1: Evaluating Personal Perception**
 #### **_Hypothesis_**
 We hypothesize that a person's perception of themselves along with their expectations of a partner play a key role in creating a match in speed dating.